 - □ If you are using a program that has its own volume control, make sure the volume control is properly set.
-See the program's help file for more information. - □ The volume may have been turned off by the 🐨 button.
-Press the button once again. - □ The volume may have been minimized by the 🔄 button.
-Press the 🔄 button several times or keep pressing the button to turn up the volume loud enough to hear sound. - Check the Windows volume controls by clicking the volume icon on the taskbar. - □ Your sound output device may have been incorrectly configured.
-To change the sound output device, see How do I change the sound output device? (page 204).
+See the program's help file for more information. - □ The volume may have been turned off by the Fn+F2 keys.
+Press them once again. - □ The volume may have been minimized by the VOL- button.
+Press the VOL+ button to turn up the volume loud enough to hear sound. - Check the Windows volume controls by clicking the volume icon on the taskbar.